 “Buying popular sneakers is like reaching for a smartphone because we now need that hit of dopamine we get from the habit we have succumbed to with these kinds of purchases,” she says.
 “Once we find out that the ‘hit’ of that new thing has not delivered, we go out searching for yet another fix.”

-She recommends to be wary of advertisers who want your money and who deliver false promises of acceptance.
+She recommends being wary of advertisers who want your money and who deliver false promises of acceptance.

 “A sneaker is a sneaker and will wear out in time,” concludes Beacham.
 “But an investment of your money in your savings account will grow and be there when you are ready to make bigger and better choices with your money.”